World Cup 2018: 5 things we learnt from Nigeria 1 Vs 0 Iceland

 Aside Mikel Obi who wasn’t impressive against Croatia, Ndidi and Etebo played their part.
 But with Mikel sitting deeper, the midfield was almost perfect.

-Although the midfield trio lacks the creativity to trouble defences, they have the right mix of energy and skills to help keep possession.
+Although the midfield trio lack the creativity to trouble defences, they have the right mix of energy and skills to help keep possession.